-What I love about my current home What I love about my current lifestyle E.g the way my balcony catches the morning sun E.g my garden and vegetable patch E.g being close to the shopping centre E.g living nearby the bus stop - What I DON'T love about ──● What I DON'T love about my current home E.g too many stairs E.g I don't know my neighbours my current lifestyle E.g being so far from my family E.g not having much to do with my days - - My five non-negotiables for the future Great! - - You are one step closer.
+What I love about my current home • What I love about my current lifestyle

+For example, the way my balcony catches the morning sun or my garden and vegetable patch.
+For example, being close to the shopping centre or living near the bus stop.

+-

+What I don't love about my current home What I don't love about my current lifestyle

+For example, too many stairs or I don't know my neighbours.
+For example, being so far from my family or not having much to do with my days.

+-

+-

+-

+-

+My five non-negotiables for the future •

+You're one step closer

+Stop Closel